-40 Describe any other covenants restricting the operation of the debtor's business commonly included in the bank loan documentation.
+41 Describe any other covenants restricting the operation of the debtor's business commonly included in the bank loan documentation.

-Restrictive covenants are commonly included in the Spanish bank loan documentation, although the scope of the relevant restrictions (and specific carveouts) are negotiated on a transaction-basis and tailored to the specifics of the financing.
+Restrictive covenants are commonly included in Spanish bank loan documentation, although the scope of the relevant restrictions (and specific carve-outs) are negotiated on a transaction basis and tailored to the specifics of the financing.

-Most common covenants restricting the operation of the debtor's business commonly included in Spanish bank loans are: restrictions on disposal of assets, restrictions on corporate transactions (M&A, changes to the nature of business or entering into new businesses and joint ventures), restrictions on additional financial indebtedness, negative pledges, and restrictions on payments of dividends and capital reductions.
+Covenants restricting the operation of the debtor's business commonly included in Spanish bank loans are:

+- restrictions on disposal of assets; - restrictions on corporate transactions (merger and acquisitions, changes to the nature of business or entering into new businesses and joint ventures); - restrictions on additional financial indebtedness; - negative pledges: and - · restrictions on payments of dividends and capital reductions.